Seeing through the smoke

 novels of Mann, Durrell, Morrison and Fuentes

-Stafford's cybernetic visions
+Stafford's cybernetic visions and

 Fuller's tensegrity